 Dance Teachers Method: child development, the cognitive and physical development of a child, which is very important when teaching a child dancing (their bodies are so pliable).
-Learning the codified dance technique as well as teaching creative dance, which deals with the multiple intelligences of Gardeners Theory.
+Learning the codified dance technique as well as teaching creative dance and technique dance.

 Visit the University of Cape Town School of Dance website for more information.